JKang97/JKang97.github.io/README.md

 * **Microphone Game** - To help the player deal with panic attacks our microphone game visually rewards the player for blowing into the microphone in such a way that has been studied to help with releaving panic attacks
 * **Medication Scheduling** - To help remind the player to take their medications at the correct times their is a scheduling system so the player can set what medication, and what times/dates they need to take said medication.
 Notifications are sent when the player needs to take said medication
 * **Dialog System** - To give the player "someone" to talk to we implemented a chat tree style dialog system so that the player can "talk" to the jelly
-* **Environment Effects** - The background of the jelly changes dependent on time and weather of the location of the player
+* **Environment Effects** - The background of the jelly changes dependent on time and weather of the location of the player<br/>

 ### 3. Belphegor RPG Game